capuleto/drupal-make-files/README.md

-### Drupal make files
+# Drupal make files

-This repo houses my Drupal make files for development and some production sites.
+This repo houses my Drupal (Drush) make files for development and some production sites.

 Feel free to fork or start creating your own Drupal make files from scratch.